jonathanmendes/freshBuntu/README.md

 freshBuntu
 ==========

-What to do when you have a fresh install of Ubuntu.
+What to do when Jon wants a fresh install of Ubuntu.

 Bash Aliases